nyris/SDK.Android/README.md

         .textSearch()
         .outputFormat("PROVIDED_OUTPUT_FORMAT") // Set the desired OUTPUT_FORMAT
-        .language("de") //Return only offer with language "de" .regroup(true) //This mode enables regrouping of the items .regroupThreshold(0.5f) //The lower limit of confidences for the regroup .limit(10) //Limit returned offers
+        .language("de") //Return only offer with language "de" .regroup({
+            enabled = true //This mode enables regrouping of the items threshold = 0.5F //The lower limit of confidences for the regroup })
+        .limit(10) //Limit returned offers
         .searchOffers<JsonResponseBody>("YOUR_TEXT", JsonResponseBody::class.java)
         .subscribe({/*it:JsonResponseBody*/